Eddie Rosario Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA across all league pitching staffs (3.97).
+- The Giants have a 4.00 team ERA that ranks ninth across all league pitching staffs.

-- Giants pitchers combine to surrender 128 home runs (one per game), the fourth-fewest in baseball.
+- Giants pitchers combine to give up the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- The Giants are sending Junis (3-3) to the mound to make his third start of the season.
+- Webb (9-9) is looking for his 10th victory when he gets the starting nod for the Giants in his 27th start of the season.
+He's put together a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.

-- His most recent time out was on Wednesday against the Tampa Bay Rays, when the righty tossed four scoreless innings while allowing two hits.
+- In his last time out on Saturday, the righty went six innings against the Atlanta Braves, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.